conal/quotes/quotes.md

 "The rate at which a person can mature is directly proportional to the embarrassment he can tolerate." - Douglas Engelbart

 "When Einstein died, his greatest rival, Bohr, found for him words of moving admiration.
 When, a few years later, Bohr in turn died, someone took a photograph of the blackboard in his study.
 There's a drawing on it.
 It represents the 'box of light' of Einstein's thought experiment.
 To the very last, the desire to debate, to understand more.
 To the very last, doubt. ¶ This permanent doubt, the deep source of science." - Carlo Rovelli (*Reality Is Not What It Seems: The Journey to Quantum Gravity*)

+ >
+There's a thread you follow.
+It goes among
+things that change.
+But it doesn't change.
+People wonder about what you are pursuing.
+You have to explain about the thread.
+But it is hard for others to see.
+While you hold it you can't get lost.
+Tragedies happen; people get hurt
+or die; and you suffer and get old.
+Nothing you do can stop time's unfolding.
+You don't ever let go of the thread.

+\- William Stafford ("The Way It Is" from *The Way It Is: New and Selected Poems*)